 A conditional use permit is similar to a variance in that it allows you to depart from what is normally permitted in the zone.
-However, it differs in one key area—the exceptions for the property are expressly outlined by local ordinance.
+However, it differs in one key area—the exceptions for the property are expressly outlined by local ordinances.
 If you want an exception to the local zoning laws for purposes that aren’t listed in the law, you can’t get a conditional use permit for it.

 In some cases, the zoning laws for an area may have changed, bringing the property into violation where it wasn’t before.
-In those cases, you may be allowed to use the property for a nonconforming use.
+In those cases, you may be allowed to use the property for nonconforming use.

 How to Begin the Process